 Dr Timothy Stacey is a graduate of and Research Assistant at the Faiths and Civil Society Unit, Goldsmiths, University of London.
 Against a backdrop of a perceived decline of solidarity in secular modernity, especially in the North-Atlantic West, Tim’s doctoral thesis explored the sources of solidarity in religiously plural spaces.
 The thesis combined a genealogical exploration of constructions of solidarity in theology, philosophy, sociology, anthropology and social policy, with an ethnographic study of groups seeking to develop solidarity in London.
 Tim is interested in research into and visions of solidarity that defy binaries such as religious/secular, embodied communitarian/cartesian individualist, and socialist/capitalist.
 His aim is to undertake research that strengthens solidarity by connecting with policy makers and activists.

-Galen is responsible for the commissioning and publication of NSRN blog posts relating to nonreligion and spirituality.
+Lauren is responsible for the commissioning of blog posts relating to environment and law.

 Former Team Members